-In some instances, the choice of the IRP may require the student to select a particular module as an elective, if it is not within the compulsory modules in the option of his choice.
+In some instances, the choice of the IRP may require the student to select a particular module as an elective, or attendance only module, if it is not within the compulsory modules in the option of their choice.
 This may be discussed in advance with the individual supervisor, as it may eventually influence the student's performance and the IRP assessment.
+It may also additionally be noted that module levelassessments through the program, whilst normally helping develop the requisite knowledge for the IRP, they also provide the student with an opportunity to develop engineering application, research writing skills and an ethical and scientific approach, necessary to deliver a good thesis commensurate for a post-graduate (M Level) engineering course.

-Guidance to aid colleagues writing or updating a course-level assessment strategy for inclusion in the Course Specification can be found as Appendix K in either the Senate Handbook on Setting up a New Taught Course or the Senate Handbook on Managing Taught Courses https://intranet.cranfield.ac.uk/EducationServices/Pages/SenateHandbooksA-Z.aspx
+4 Guidance to aid colleagues writing or updating a course-level assessment strategy for inclusion in the Course Specification can be found as Appendix K in either the Senate Handbook on Setting up a New Taught Course or the Senate Handbook on Managing Taught Courses https://intranet.cranfield.ac.uk/EducationServices/Pages/SenateHandbooksA-Z.aspx